 Study population

 Of the 11,391 core members who participated in the first wave of ELSA, 8,780 (77%) completed the main interview in wave 2.
 Eighty-one per cent (7,029) of those who were interviewed in person completed a questionnaire and took part in the nurse visit.
-After excluding the 1,482 people who reported a heart problem or stroke diagnosis prior to wave 2, and the 150 people who went on to be interviewed by proxy, a total of 5,397 individuals were eligible for our analyses.
+After excluding the 1,482 people who reported a heart problem or stroke diagnosis prior to wave 2, and the 150 people who went on to be interviewed by proxy, a total of 5,397 individuals were eligible for our analyses (see Figure 1 for a summary of the sample selection process).

+Figure 1 here.

 The percentage of missing values at baseline ranged from none for age and gender to 19% for HDL cholesterol.
 Taking into account patterns of missingness for the two social relationship variables across the six-year study period, only 62% of the study cohort would have been available for analysis under the traditional listwise deletion method.
 The distribution of imputed values closely fitted that of observed values and overall, results using listwise deletion were similar to those using multiple imputation.
 In this paper, we report imputed results; results from listwise deletion are provided in Supplement 1.

 Participants’ descriptive characteristics are summarised in Tables 1 (baseline) and 2 (across waves).

+Table 1 here.

+Table 2 here.

 Loneliness, social isolation and incident CVD